-The number of initial applications represents a small decrease compared to the previous years, with usually ca. 5-6 new applications each year.
+The number of initial applications represents a small decrease compared to previous years, with usually ca. 5-6 new applications each year.

-Further new applications are expected for the next years, as the Register Committee already confirmed eligibility for 4 initial applications in 2019 and 2020.
+Further new applications are expected for the next years, as the Register Committee already confirmed eligibility for four initial applications in 2019 and 2020.
 These agencies’ reviews started in 2020 and will conclude in 2021 and 2022.

 Applications for Renewal of Registration

 Of the ten applications for renewal of registration considered in 2020, the Register Committee approved nine and rejected one.
-Five of the successful agencies had to go through an additional representation first before the Committee was able to conclude that they remain substantially compliant with the ESG.
+Five of the successful agencies had to go through an additional representation first, before the Committee was able to conclude that they remain substantially compliant with the ESG.

 With the completion of these renewal applications, all EQAR-registered agencies have now been successfully reviewed against the ESG 2015.
 A list of all final decisions taken in 2020 (as well as earlier years) is available here.

 Compared to the previous years, EQAR recorded a small drop in the applications for renewal of registration (from 12 to 10).
 This was mainly due to the fact that many reviews and applications were postponed in 2015/16 as part of the transitional arrangements to the ESG 2015.